kubernetes/website/docs/admin/federation/index.md

 #### Using official release images

-As part of every release, images are pushed to `k8s.gcr.io`.
+As part of every release, images are pushed to `staging-k8s.gcr.io`, which are re-published through `k8s.gcr.io` (which is globally replicated).
 To use these images, set env var `FEDERATION_PUSH_REPO_BASE=k8s.gcr.io` This will always use the latest image.
 To use the hyperkube image which includes federation-apiserver and